AADavin/ALEtutorial/README.md

 Singletons - Average number of genes that are seeing as vertically evolving, i.e. the gene can be found at the beginning of the branch and at the end

-Extinctinonprob - FINISH
+Extinctinonprob -

-Presence - FINISH
+Presence -

-LL - FINISH
+LL -

 ### Obtaining verticality